-A French first-time buyer couple living in Tokyo purchased a 113 sqm apartment in the 10th arrondissement of Paris for 1,120,000 euros, 30,000 euros below the asking price, by mobilizing two Home Select property hunters, Marie Esmieu-Fournel and Frederic Girard, during a single week of presence in France.
+A French first-time buyer couple living in Tokyo bought a 113 sqm flat in the 10th arrondissement of Paris for 1,120,000 euros, 30,000 euros below the asking price, with two Home Select property hunters, Marie Esmieu-Fournel and Frederic Girard, working a single week while the couple were in France.

 Mission overview